Lwówek Śląski: Middle Ages

 After the death of Duchess Agnes of Habsburg, the widow of Bolko II, the last Polish Piast Duke of Świdnica, the town with the duchy passed to the Kingdom of Bohemia in 1392.
 Löwenberg's placement on a trade route allowed it to become one of the more prosperous towns in Bohemia.
 In 1469 it passed to Hungary and in 1490 again to Bohemia, then ruled by Polish prince Vladislaus II Jagiellon, son of King Casimir IV of Poland.
 In 1498 Vladislaus II granted the coat of arms, still used today.
 The town remained under the rule of the Jagiellonian dynasty until 1526 when it passed with the Bohemian Crown to the Habsburg monarchy of Austria.
-During the Thirty Years' War, Löwenberg was devastated by Swedish and Imperial troops, especially between 1633 and 1643.
-By the Peace of Westphalia in 1648, the town was largely destroyed and had a decimated population of only hundreds.